 Selling to the Government

-Zimbabwe has not agreed to abide by the WTO Government Procurement Agreement and, where possible, prefers Zimbabwean bidders.
+Zimbabwe is not a party to WTO plurilateral Agreement on Government Procurement and, where possible, issues tenders open to Zimbabwean bidders only.
 Due to its arrears to international financial institutions, Zimbabwe cannot borrow from those institutions.
-Discussion of these how to address these arrears an ongoing and arduous process.
+Discussions of how to address these arrears are ongoing with international stakeholders.

 U.S. companies bidding on foreign government tenders may also qualify for U.S. Government advocacy.
 Within the U.S. Commerce Department’s International Trade Administration, the Advocacy Center coordinates U.S. Government interagency advocacy efforts on behalf of U.S. exporters in competition with foreign firms in foreign government projects or procurement opportunities.
 The Advocacy Center works closely with our network of the U.S. Commercial Service worldwide and inter-agency partners to ensure that exporters of U.S. products and services have the best possible chance of winning government contracts.
 Advocacy assistance can take many forms but often involves the U.S. Embassy or other U.S. Government agency officials expressing support for the U.S. exporters directly to the foreign government.
 Consult the Advocacy Center’s program web page on trade.gov for additional information.